 - People were supported by a regular staff team who worked on a rota basis.
-People told us they saw the same staff and had got to know them.
-A family member said, "The same member of staff is here unless one goes on holiday with advance notice, we understand it can't possibly be the same one every day so have a regular few that [relative] is familiar with." - The registered manager told us they had a good team of staff who were consistent and knowledgeable.
-A staff member told us, "It is a good place to work, the rotas are organised well, and good support is provided to us in order to do our job."

-• Appropriate checks were in place before staff started worked which included references, identification and a Disclosure and Barring Service (DBS) check.
+A family member told us they saw the same staff and had got to know them.
+A family member said, "After the assessment, the staff were introduced to me and [relative] and this helped a lot." - The registered manager told us they had a good team of staff who were consistent and knowledgeable.
+A staff member told us, "It is a good company, and I am blessed to work for them.
+I really love my job." - Appropriate checks were in place before staff started worked which included references, identification and a Disclosure and Barring Service (DBS) check for both children and adults.
 DBS provide information including details about convictions and cautions held on the Police National Computer.
 The information helps employers make safer recruitment decisions.